khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 Try reading [text tutorials for beginners on Minecraft Wiki](https://minecraft.wiki/w/Tutorials), if you find out that listening YouTube videos to learn to play this game is slow or difficult.
 Because Minecraft's world generation is randomized, you may run into the difficulty of trying to generate multiple worlds but all of their spawn location are bad.
 You can search good [world generation seeds](https://minecraft.wiki/w/Seed_(level_generation)) [on Google](https://www.google.com/search?client=firefox-b-d&q=minecraft+good+seed) and set them when you're creating single player worlds.

 I highly recommend you lower the difficulty of the game to get better experience, such as change the [difficulty](https://minecraft.wiki/w/Difficulty) to `Peaceful` to avoid monster spawning, or [use](https://www.minecraft.net/en-us/article/minecraft-commands) [commands](https://minecraft.wiki/w/Commands) to gain advantages (remember to turn on `Allow Cheats` option when you create the world).
-Some commands are very convenient when you're playing single player worlds, such as `/tp` to teleport to another location, `/locate village` to find the nearest village, etc.
+Some commands are very convenient when you're playing single player worlds, such as ` /gamerule keepInventory true` to keep your inventory (highly recommended), `/tp` to teleport to another location, `/locate village` to find the nearest village, `/attribute @p minecraft:generic.max_health base set 1000` to make you take more damage so you can explore the game features freely, etc.